 Payments on accounts are part of the self-assessment process and mean that you have to pay your next year’s income tax liabilities in advance, based on the amount you owed on your last tax return.

 The amount you have to pay is based on your previous year’s tax bill and is paid in two equal instalments.
-The first payment is due by 31st January, the second by 31st July.
+The first payment is due by 31st January, and the second by 31st July.

 How it works

-If your total income tax liability for the 2017/18 tax year was £20,000, then you will have to settle this liability in full by 31st January 2019.
+If your total income tax liability for the 2021/22 tax year was £20,000, you would have to settle this liability in full by 31st January 2023.

 If you are new to contracting, and self-assessment, it may come as a shock the first time you are required to make payments in advance – but it is something you should budget for from day one.